data-6-berkeley/fa25/syllabus.md

 #### Projects

-Four homework assignments will be "projects" where you will analyze real-world datasets.
+A few homework assignments will be "projects" where you will analyze real-world datasets.
 The experience of solving the problems in this project will prepare you for exams (and life in a data scientist role).
 On each project, you may work with a single partner; your partner must be from the lab you enrolled in.

 On the week the project is released, the corresponding lab section will give you a chance to work on project material, and you will need to submit a checkpoint by the Friday after project release.
 Projects are then fully due two weeks later on **Wednesday at 5PM**.